daos-stack/daos/doc/admin/installation.md

     $ docker build -t daos -f Dockerfile.centos.7 github.com/daos-stack/daos#:utils/docker
 ```

-This creates a CentOS7 image, fetches the latest DAOS version from GitHub,
+This creates a CentOS 7 image, fetches the latest DAOS version from GitHub,
 builds it and install it in the image.
 For Ubuntu and other Linux distributions, replace Dockerfile.centos.7 with
 Dockerfile.ubuntu.18.04 and the appropriate version of interest.

-Once the image created, one can start start a container that will run eventually
+Once the image created, one can start start a container that will eventually run
-run the DAOS service (see section below):
+the DAOS service (see section below):

 ```
     $ docker run -it -d --privileged --name server \